Last Updated on

 Want to know what I realized?
 Rehab and healthcare professionals LOVE to learn.
 It is so refreshing to stand up and teach to a mixed group of 40 people who are all there for the same reason – to better the outcomes of their clients and patients.
 I can’t wait to see what 2020 has in store for this event!

 2019 was a great learning experience for me with time management.
 I quickly found out that this idea of work life balance doesn’t exist.
 What do I mean by this?
 When most people think of work-life balance, they have this false idea that it means being really proficient at constantly juggling their work and play simultaneously.

 I learned the hard way that this isn’t true.
 From trying to send emails during family events, to trying to post on social media while spending time with my wife, I knew that this wasn’t the way.
 Enter the concept of batching.

 I learned that work life balance is NOT about juggling your work and play at the same time, it means getting really good on focusing on one thing at a time!
 Instead of firing off random emails throughout the day or trying to do a little here and a little there, I now sit down for a pre-determined block of time and fully immerse myself in what needs to be done.
 This habit has allowed me to enjoy “phoneless dinners” (leave the phone in the car) with my wife and truly being present in the moment.

 Rehab doesn’t need to be pain-free

 I used to be obsessed with this notion of “pain-free” training.
-While I started to shift away from this before 2019, I’d still like to bring it up here because I really do feel like it’s important.
+While I started to shift away from this before 2019 (with some rise of some of the new tendinopathy research), I’d still like to bring it up here because I really do feel like it’s important.